 Some things to consider:

-- Until you pay back the loan entirely, the SBA becomes a creditor of your business, and thus gets say in your business activities.
+- Until you pay back the loan entirely, the SBA becomes a creditor of your business, and thus gets some say in your business activities.

 - Although the March 2020 CARES Act says these loans should not require personal guarantees below $200,000, the current EIDL requires business collateral for loans over $25,000.
-So, if you’re taking a loan over $25,000, understand what assets the SBA can take should you close the business or go bankrupt.
+So, if you’re taking a loan over $25,000, understand what assets the SBA can take under a UCC-1 lein should you close the business or go bankrupt.
 If you’re organized as a sole proprietor or partnership, this includes personal assets like real estate, bank accounts, and cars.

 - If you took PPP funding, make sure you talk to your SBA representative to confirm that they have a record of those funds.
 Your loan amount is not limited by your PPP funding, but the SBA will track it as a competing credit risk.
 And remember, you cannot double-dip.
 If you are using PPP funds over 8 or 24 weeks for payroll or qualified non-payroll expenses, you may NOT use EIDL funds for the same purposes during that period.